gabrieleandro/cv/index.md

   * Elementor

 ### Databases
-_Expirience on Design and maintaining Web DataBase systems._
+_Expirience on Design and maintaining._
 * MySQL
 * Postgres